magetop/magento2-product-slider/README.md

-# Magento 2 Product Slider by MageTop
+# Magento 2 Product Slider by Magetop

-**Magento 2 Product Slider Extension** by MageTop allows showing all suggested products friendly that match to customer’s expectation.
+**Magento 2 Product Slider Extension** by Magetop allows showing all suggested products friendly that match to customer’s expectation.

 ## Highlight features